dangnguyenphuc/traffic_light/README.md

 ### Timers informations:
 	* timer1: count down for exiting Pedestrian MODE.
 	* timer2: sending UART about Lights counters value.
-	* timer3: counter of 1st Traffic Light in AUTO MODE or count down for exiting MANUAL MODE or count down for exiting TUNING MODE.
+	* timer3: counter of 1st Traffic Light in AUTO MODE.
 	* timer4: counter of 2nd Traffic Light.
 	* timer5: counter for turning on Buzzer.
 	* timer6: counter for turning off Buzzer.
 	* timer7: counter for toggle LED in TUNING MODE.
-	* timer8:
+	* timer8: count down for exiting MANUAL MODE or count down for exiting TUNING MODE.
-	* timer9: toogle LED and sending UART about TUNING information.
+	* timer9: toggle LED and sending UART about TUNING information.

 ### Buttons informations:
 	* Button 0: PEDESTRIAN button.
 Just in AUTO MODE, press this button to turn on PEDESTRIAN FSM.